 Finding new or more efficient production methods of medicines or machinery is a key role of the pharmaceutical industry and contains lots of opportunities for R&D. Adapting the manufacture of medical machinery to improve overall efficiency will also continue to grow the sector.

-At Kene Partners, Dr Winnie Leung has extensive experience in the pharmaceutical sector and is able to use her background in chemistry to understand the challenges faced in-depth and tailor this to the BEIS guidelines.
+Jack Duddridge has relevant experience in the pharmaceutical sector and is able to use his background in chemistry to understand the challenges faced in-depth and tailor this to the BEIS guidelines.
 Book your free consultation to discover qualifying activities in your business and see how much your claim could be worth.

 R&D Tax Associate